Goosehill Hall Holiday Cottages Handbook

 -

 Peveril Stores – further along from the Post Office.
-Fresh bread and cakes are baked on site.
-It sells newspapers and food, including fruit and veg, beer and wine.
+It sells cakes and artisan bread, deli items, beer and wine.
+FB Peveril Stores

 -